Rapid Recap: Secondary standouts in Manhattan

 BATTLE AT SAFETY

 Safety was the question mark of the team heading in to fall camp, according to the coaches.
-They were not shying away from that fact.
-Aside from Hayes, who else has risen up the depth chart and separated themselves?
+They did not shy away from that fact.
+Aside from Hayes, who else has risen up the depth chart?

 For most of the offseason, we had heard a lot of promising statements about Kobe Savage.
 He was noted as someone that is always exceeding expectations.
 Surprisingly, each of he, Cincere Mason and Nickendre Stiger weren't mentioned by Malone.